 Choosing the right accounting method is as important as the chart itself.
 The method dictates when you record a transaction.

-Some HOAs use a hybrid approach: accrual for revenue (to track delinquent dues) and cash for expenses.
-While popular for interim reporting, fully accrual-based accounting is generally preferred for year-end financial statements and GAAP compliance.
+- Modified accrual: A common HOA method is hybrid accounting: accrual for revenue (to track late dues) and cash for expenses.
+While popular for interim reports, full accrual accounting is usually best for year-end statements and GAAP compliance.

-How to set up your HOA chart of accounts
+How to set up a chart of accounts for an HOA

-Creating a robust HOA chart of accounts requires planning.
+Creating an HOA chart of accounts requires planning.
 Do not just start adding accounts randomly; build a structure that can grow with your community.

 Use the block numbering system outlined above (Assets = 1000s, Liabilities = 2000s, etc.).
 Leave gaps between numbers.
 For example, if "Landscaping" is account 5100, make "Pool Maintenance" 5200, not 5101.
 This leaves you room to add "Tree Trimming" as 5110 later without ruining your logical order.